templado/engine/README.md

 As a Templado template is plain HTML, previewing is as easy as opening the HTML file with a browser - example data can and should be included as the engine will clean it up based on the view model upon rendering.

-### No markup duplication

-Templado features asset support, mapping a list of assets based on their ID into a given HTML Page.
-To automate this process [Templado CLI](https://github.com/theseer/templado-cli) can be used.
-Combined with a File watcher in your IDE, you can have an always up-to-date set of HTML pages without ever writing a block twice.

 ### Form handling included

 To make form handling even more easy, Templado comes with explicit HTML Form support.
 Based on supplied Input data,